J-B-Blankenship/Streamlabs-Demo/README.md

 I know the purpose of this was probably to assess the ability to quickly adapt to third-party libraries, setups, and what not, but I am hijacking your assessment.
 Commits may span over a day or two because I am taking breaks and reading more into the different components.
 I want to kill two birds with one stone rather than blazing through the stuff without understanding any of it.
 This stuff looks exactly like what I may need for a private repository I have, particularly the C++ addons/extensions.

-I hope you do not mind.
 The rest of the README will list different pieces I either attempted, partially completed, or completed fully.
 There are some issues with OpenGL on my machine, so I skipped the "bonus" content.
+I attempted the object wrapper until an obscure compile time error.

 The initial stuff took about an hour and a half.
 As for the rest, I spent a handful of hours exploring the capabilities of the different libraries and documentation.